Update: water levels almost back to normal, start emptying De Dijken-Bakkerom balancing lake

 Last week, the water authority activated the overflow area north of Leekstermeer and Lettelberterberg catchwater.
 These areas were flooded with water in order to lower the water level at lake Leekstermeer.

-Pumping station at Tolberterpetten is functioning again
+The pumping station at Tolberterpetten is operational again